TKNN formula for general Hamiltonian: Gapped fermion system on the lattice

 We consider a gapped fermion system on a lattice (or condensed matter systems on a translational invariant crystal) with the following action in Euclidean space in $D=2n+1$ dimensions.
 (Note that the time is continuous but the space is discrete as in the condensed matter systems.)

 where $\vec{r}$ runs over the $2n$ dimensional spatial lattice points.
 We will set $x^0=t$ in the followings.
 The Hamiltonian $H(\vec{A})$ is given by a summation over all the possible hoppings on the lattice which include gauge interactions with a smooth external U(1) gauge field $A_\mu=(A_0,\vec{A})$.
 The fermion fields $\psi^\dagger(t,\vec{r})$ and $\psi(t,\vec{r})$ give creation and annihilation operators of fermions after quantization.
 We assume that when the gauge field is turned off, the Hamiltonian is translational invariant so that it can allow band structures.
 We also assume that there are $N_v$ bands and $N_c$ bands below and above the fermi level, respectively.
 Therefore the fermion fields have $N_v+N_c$ components.
-We also assume that when the gauge field is turned off, the Hamiltonian is translational invariant.